 Students may take graduate courses for which they have met the prerequisites without formal admission to the degree program, on a space-available basis.
 A maximum of six credit hours is recommended for non-degree study.
 Permission of the dean of the school in which the graduate course is taught is required before a non-matriculated student may register.
-Students may choose to continue taking coursework above the six hour total if permitted, but may not take more than 12 hours before matriculated credits permitted varies from program to program.
+Students may choose to continue taking coursework above the six hour total if permitted, but may not take more than 12 hours before matriculating in their program of study.
+The maximum number of non-matriculated credits permitted varies from program to program.
 Graduate coursework taken while in non-degree status may be applicable to the degree program upon formal admission, however, there is no guarantee of credit applicability or admission by completing coursework in non-degree status.